TextInPlace: Indoor Visual Place Recognition in Repetitive Structures with Scene Text Spotting and Verification: The Maze-with-Text Dataset

 \section{The Maze-with-Text Dataset}

-To the best of our knowledge, TextLCD \cite{jin2024robust} is the most suitable publicly available dataset for evaluating our framework, as it features repetitive structures and scene text.
+To the best of our knowledge, TextLCD \cite{jin2024robust} is the most suitable publicly available dataset for evaluating our framework, as it features repetitive structures and scene texts.
 However, the scale of the TextLCD dataset is limited, as it was collected from only three floors.
 Thus, it fails to capture the perceptual confusion caused by repetitive structures across multiple floors.
-Moreover, to simplify text spotting, a significant portion of the text images were captured at close range and from a frontal perspective, which does not reflect the environmental structure.
+Moreover, to simplify text spotting, a significant portion of the text images were captured at close distances and frontal viewpoints, which does not reflect the environmental structure.
 This also does not align with the typical scenarios encountered during robot navigation.

 To address these limitations and inspired by the semi-automatic annotation method of NYC-Indoor-VPR \cite{sheng2024nyc}, we develop the Maze-with-Text dataset within a university teaching building.
-First, we use a handheld Insta360 One X3 spherical camera to record videos with a resolution of $3840 \times 1920$ across five floors.
+First, we use a handheld Insta360 One X3 spherical camera to record videos at $3840 \times 1920$ resolution across five floors.
+The higher resolution, relative to that of NYC-Indoor-VPR ($1920 \times 960$), facilitates clearer capture of scene texts for improved detection and recognition.
 On each floor, two videos are captured along approximately the same trajectory at different times, serving as the query and database sets, respectively.
 These panoramic videos are then processed using OpenVSLAM \cite{sumikura2019openvslam} to generate a set of keyframes and topological trajectories.
 Finally, the turning points of the topological trajectories are manually matched to align the keyframe poses within the same coordinate frame.
-To avoid erroneous loop closure detection, we only enable it when the trajectory exhibits significant crossings.
+To avoid false positive loop closure detection, it is manually enabled only when the trajectory exhibits clear intersections.

 The trajectories of the dataset sequences are illustrated in Fig. \ref{4}.
 Keyframes are used as the images in the dataset.
-For each equirectangular projection image, we crop it into four perspective images with a resolution of $640 \times 480$ with a $90\degree$ field of view.
-In addition, a text detector is employed to identify and filter images containing scene text, which are then used as query images.
-Tab. \ref{tab1} provides additional details of our dataset.
+Each equirectangular projection image is cropped into four perspective images with a resolution of $640 \times 480$ and a $90\degree$ field of view (FOV).
+In addition, a text detector is employed to identify and retain images containing scene texts, which are then used as query images.
+Table \ref{tab1} provides the number of images in the Maze-with-Text dataset.